msrsu/Sudhakar/index.md

 He is working full-time as Technical Consultant in TATA Consultancy Services (TCS), Chennai.

-His current role in TCS is Enterprise Architect (IT Infrastructure Services) and responsible for Design, Build and Implementation of Enterprise Data Centers Services, Data Networking and Infrastructure Server Services for various Banking and Financial Services (BFS) clients.
+His current role in TCS is Enterprise Architect (IT Infrastructure Services) and responsible for Design, Build and Implementation of Enterprise Data Centers Services, Data Networking and Infrastructure Server Services for Banking and Financial Services (BFS).

 He is a senior member of IEEE and CSI-India; And a Member of ACM,IEI, and CySI.